GoSuda

 24}

-In this example, we have configured a menu bar and menu creation, text emphasis, the Command option, shortcut key binding, and the initial size of the application window.
+In this example, we have configured a menu bar and menu creation, text highlighting, Command options, shortcut key binding, and the initial size of the application window.

-We will now modify the Command function specified as GetOpenFile to create a program that loads and displays images.
+We shall now modify the Command function designated as GetOpenFile to create a program that loads and displays images.

 The program development plan is as follows: